marc2k3/foo_playcount_2003/docs/index.md

 ![playcount preferences](images/playcount-2003-preferences.png)

-It's important that settings are decided on before starting as any change causes immediate data loss.
+It's important that the main pattern and `Simple` or `Advanced` mode are decided on before starting as any change causes immediate data loss.
 `foobar2000` will prompt you to restart when changing any setting.

 ### Title format pattern